 I remember when I first got started on my blog I was heading in this direction of blogging for Mumpreneurs raising a family and working at home in their online businesses.
 Well I think I was about 4 blog posts in and I realized – I didn’t even want to read what I was on about!
 I had no interest what so ever in what I was putting out there so why would anybody else have any interest in what I was writing about.

 I realized what I was doing was wrong, I was trying to find any old market to tap into that I thought would be huge, rather than one I had a passion or interest in.
 I learned how to find low-competition keywords and that helped!
 So within two weeks of starting my first blog ever I made my first major change in direction.

 It didn’t stop there, a week after that I realized that my theme was one that everyone was using and I couldn’t have that, so I changed it.
-Then I changed my direction again and honed in on the tutorials that you have seen to date here on Natalie Louise.
+Then I changed my direction again and honed in on the tutorials about web development and web design.
 I did all this in a matter of my first 4 weeks, it was a busy 4 weeks but I loved every bit of it.

 You see, I have never been one to follow rules, the crowd or to do something just because“someone else” was doing it.
 I do take inspiration from people, I do watch what a lot of people out there are doing but I never copy.
 You will never find me sitting here waiting to hear back from someone on what my next move is or what I should be doing next.
 I don’t wait for validation from anyone and I certainly don’t sit here waiting for the next wave of “guruism” to take over and start following on that bandwagon either.